m4mmon/RP360XP/README.md

 It might also be possible to access the expression pedal calibration data, not 100 % sure about that, but for sure the pedal talks when the calibration occurs.

 For now, there is no packaging, you have to use the [instructions](src/README.md) to use it.
+But I think about providing an autonomous package (i.e. .exe for Windows).

 But as it is, I find it quite OK.